osheawalker06/BookReviewHub/README.md

   3. Submit reviews for books
 Each book can have many reviews.
 Each user can create reviews and only manage their own reviews.

-Book
+Book:
   a. title
   b. author
   c. description
   d. genre
   e. isbn
   f. cover_url

 Review
   a. book_id